3DSA/cse15l_lab4/lab4.md

 # Lab Report 4
 ## 1. Login
 ![Image](Login.png)
 Explanation: I logged in to ieng6 with my username.
-It did not prompt for a password since I had set up the ssh key(finally worked).
+It did not prompt for a password since I had set up the ssh keys.
+Typed in `ssh cs15lfa23ez@ieng6.ucsd.edu`
+Keys Pressed: <Enter>

 ## 2. Clone with SSH URL
 ![Image](Clone.png)